zmievsa/cadwyn/docs/concepts/code_generation.md

 # Code generation

 Cadwyn generates versioned schemas and everything related to them from latest version.
 These versioned schemas will be automatically used in requests and responses for [versioned API routes](./main_app.md#main-app).
-There are two methods of generating code: using a function and using the CLI:
+There are two methods of generating code: using a function and using the CLI.

+## Deprecation warning

+Cadwyn no longer requires you to generate your schemas by hand.
+It will generate everything for you on your app's startup.
+Manual code generation is not guaranteed to stay in Cadwyn in the long run.

 ## Command-line interface